 - Design of polymer nanoparticles

 - Novel metrologies for imaging and mechanics of soft matter.

 The first stage of the application consists of the following:

 - Full publication list.

-- Research proposal, including scientific area(s) of focus, anticipated budget, and clear statement of potential collaboration(s) with GU and NIST scientists.
-No longer than 5 pages, typeset at 11 point with 1 inch margins.
+- A research proposal, including research plan, anticipated budget, and clear statement of potential collaboration(s) with GU and NIST scientists.
+No longer than 5 pages (not including references), typeset at 11 point with 1 inch margins.

-- 3 reference letters sent, and at least one letter of support from GU scientist(s) with whom you propose to collaborate.
+- One letter of support from GU scientist(s) with whom the candidate plans to collaborate.

 3. Deadline and dates